Zenchiyu/diffusion/README.md

 # TODO list

 - Analyze the effect of a different number of heads as we go in lower resolution latent representations
-- Train EMA model and maybe use pixel unshuffle/shuffle
+- Track an EMA model and maybe use pixel unshuffle/shuffle
 - Re-train everything with the same dataset splits.
 Training and validation sets are never the same across models due to the `random_split`!
 - Recompute FIDs.
 - Reduce memory footprint